How to Process Photos That Used a Flash

 cropping in lightroomcropping in lightroomcropping in lightroom

 Next, I want to make Global Edits, or, edits that affect the whole photo.
-I’m pretty happy with this photo, but I want to make just a little bit brighter.
-Let’s bring up the exposure a bit until it looks good.
+I’m pretty with this photo, but I want to make it a little bit brighter.
+Let’s bring the exposure a bit until it looks good.

 increase exposure in lightroomincrease exposure in lightroomincrease exposure in lightroom

 That looks great.
-Now, I also the image is a little bit , so I’m going to adjust the Tint down just a little bit.
+Now, I also think the image is a little bit pink, so I’m going to adjust the Tint down just a little bit.

 Now I can turn my attention to Local Adjustments, which are adjustments that don’t affect the whole image.